-The publications programme of the Division includes the preparation of monthly bulletins on international action on the question of Palestine; monthly chronological media summaries; periodic bulletins on developments related to Middle East peace efforts; and special bulletins on the annual observance of the International Day of Solidarity with the Palestinian People.
+The publications programme of the Division includes the preparation of monthly bulletins on international action on the question of Palestine; information notes, and special bulletins on the annual observance of the International Day of Solidarity with the Palestinian People.
 Over the years, the Division has also published a number of studies on legal, political and economic aspects of the question of Palestine.

 In response to a mandate contained in General Assembly resolution 46/74 B of 11 December 1991 and subsequent annual resolutions, the Division has developed UNISPAL, with a view to creating an electronic facility that would contain, in a full-text format, all significant United Nations documents relating to the question of Palestine.
-This collection of documents, which is updated daily, is available on the Internet at https://www.un.org/unispal.
-The Division also maintains and continues to develop the “Question of Palestine” website also maintained by the Division.
+This collection of documents, which is updated daily, is available on the Internet at https://www.un.org/unispal as is the “Question of Palestine” website also maintained by the Division.

-Training programme for staff of the Palestinian Authority
+Training programme for staff of the Palestinian Government

-Since 1996, as requested by the Committee and subsequently mandated by the General Assembly, the Division for Palestinian Rights has conducted an annual training programme for staff of the Palestinian Authority.
-The programme is carried out at United Nations Headquarters, in cooperation with the Permanent Observer Mission of Palestine to the United Nations, from September to December each year, in conjunction with the annual sessions of the General Assembly.
-Focused on capacity building, it is designed to help staff of the Palestinian Authority to familiarise with and acquire professional expertise in the various aspects of the work of the United Nations and multilateral diplomatic work.
+Since 1996, as requested by the Committee and subsequently mandated by the General Assembly, the Division for Palestinian Rights has conducted an annual training programme for staff of the Palestinian Government.
+The programme is carried out at United Nations Headquarters, in cooperation with the Permanent Observer Mission of the State of Palestine to the United Nations, from September to December each year, in conjunction with the annual sessions of the General Assembly.
+Focused on capacity building, it is designed to help staff of the Palestinian Government to familiarise with and acquire professional expertise in the various aspects of the work of the United Nations and multilateral diplomatic work.

 General Assembly resolution 64/17 of 2 December 2009, requested that the Programme be further developed and enhanced “in contribution to Palestinian capacity-building efforts”.
-In implementation of that resolution, the Division for Palestinian Rights, in September 2010 and 2011 conducted training programmes for staff of the Palestinian Authority at the United Nations Office at Geneva in collaboration with and hosted by the Assistance to the Palestinian People Unit of UNCTAD.
+In implementation of that resolution, the Division for Palestinian Rights, conducted annual training programmes for staff of the Palestinian Government at the United Nations Office at Geneva in collaboration with and hosted by the Assistance to the Palestinian People Unit of UNCTAD.
 The Division also conducts other training programmes with a view to assisting the Palestinian Government in building capacity.
 Additional information on the training programme can be found here.